mdhamd0001/md-project/README.md

 # md-project
-this is a demo git and github class
+this is a demo git and github class./